Ethical-Human-Machine-Interaction/vcmf/README.md

 # Value-Complemented Monitoring Framework (VCMF)

-This repository contains supplementary material for the paper "Towards a Value-Complemented Monitoring Framework for Humans in Cyber-Physical Systems".
+This repository contains supplementary material for the paper "Towards a Value-Complemented Framework for Enabling Human Monitoring in Cyber-Physical Systems".